hughrun/public_library_map/about.md

 * Settler Knowledge Centres
 * Indigenous Knowledge Centres
-* Worker Pacification Centres
+* Mechanics Institutes
-* Imperial Knowledge Centres
+* Colonial Knowledge Centres

-If this naming convention makes you uncomfortable, you may view the map in *White fragility mode*, in which case the names are:
+If this naming convention is confusing, you may view the map in *Colonial mode*, in which case the names are:

 * Public Libraries
 * Indigenous Knowledge Centres
 * Mechanics Institutes
 * National & State Libraries

+Standard Mode invites you to think about the work these institutions do to normalise certain types of knowledge and not others.

 ### Important files that are not in this repository